SSD2015/Lab1-TeamGuro/UseCases.md

 Student select one box out of 30.
 A question is shown on the screen.
 Student answer the question in the time given.
 Student fill the answer in the given space.
 Students submit the correct answer, then the students gain points of that question.
 Student answer the wrong answer student gain no point. จบไง ลืม

 ###Use Case 5 : STUDENT JOIN MULTIPLAYER MODE
-Student select multiplayer mode.
+- Student select multiplayer mode.
+- Student join the lobby.
+- In the lobby, student see many rooms and its current people in the room.
+- Each room contain atmost 5 players.
-Student join the lobby.
-In the lobby, student select the room and join the game.
+- Student select the room that is not full and join the room.
+- Student press ready to confirm.
+- All students in the room confirm to ready, so the game start.

 ###Use Case 4 : STUDENT PLAY MULTIPLAYER MODE
 - Students join the room.